turgu1/esp32-oberon-compiler/README.md

 - Call to functions in parameters preparation, like P(F(3.0)) is not very efficient in term of stack and register usage.
 It is better to use temporary variables and prepare parameters before the main call (will be revisited once the compiler is working properly).
 For example:

 ```
      i := F(3.0); P(i)
 ```

 - There is no Condition Codes in the ESP32, but a variety of branch instructions based on the content of register parameters.
 This, combined with the assembly language output of the compiler, requires sensible changes to the fixup algorithm and conditional instructions generation used in ORG.
-Using labels in the assembly language, fixups are longer required.
+Using labels in the assembly language, fixups are no longer required.

 - Trap is using a routine that you can find in the init.S startup code that save registers and reason for trap before restarting the program.